-Why study Medical Laboratory Science: Pre-Professional at APSU?
+Why study Medical Laboratory Science: Concentration Pre-Professional at APSU?

 The medical laboratory science program has a student to faculty member ratio of 6:1, which means students benefit from individual attention.
 Over 95% of our graduates have passed the national certification exam and virtually all our students find a job or attend medical or graduate school.

 Our students develop skills in phlebotomy, specimen processing, quality control, management, education, research, and laboratory testing.
 They apply these skills in each of the major areas within the clinical laboratory: clinical chemistry, microbiology, hematology, immunology, and blood banking.
 Prior to beginning their senior year, students will first become proficient with core concepts in biology and chemistry.
 All students who are accepted to our program receive job specific training.
 Students complete two semesters of academic coursework within our major followed by a spring semester clinical internship which provides further preparation for employment.
 Graduates of our program take a national certification exam that affirms their place as a laboratory professional.

 The Freshmen Seminar degree requirement completed by most students is APSU 1000.
 The course is delivered in a small-class setting with like-minded students led by a faculty member and a peer leader.
 The interdisciplinary course is intended to support first-semester students and provide them with a foundation for university success.
 Emphasis is placed on student engagement, university learning success strategies, support services, library literacy, financial literacy, and academic and career planning.
 The first class meeting of APSU 1000 during fall semesters is on Freshmen Convocation Day.